Rubiks37/Practice-CTF-Writeups/PatriotCTF/BitByBit/README.md

 The idea of this challenge was to break an improperly encrypted one time pad encryption.

 To start, we were given 2 files.
-- A python file named `transmit.py`
+- A Python file named `transmit.py`
 - A text file named `out.txt`

 We open transmit.py and this is its contents: